tsnyrch/Project-ASS-BE-NEW/README.md

 1. Install required software:
    - Docker and Docker Compose for containerized deployment
-   - Poetry for Python dependency management
+   - Poetry for Python dependency management (for local development)
-   - Python 3.9 or higher
+   - Python 3.9 or higher (for local development)

 2. Clone the repository and navigate to the project directory:
    ```bash